Working in a design team

 Over discussing things

-Like any group of like-minded people, specially from the same field, even specially that field being design, people can get really passionate about certain subjects.
+Like any group of like-minded people, specially from the same field, people can get really passionate about certain subjects.
 That’s not at all a problem!
-It can be so enriching to dig deeper into typography, grid systems and design tools but, specially if the team are not mature enough, opinions on process, tools, methodologies or even analyzing other designers work could easily become an obstacle to delivery things.
-The roll of a principal designer, designer manager, head of design, etc, is essentially to make sure that this discussions don’t get people stuck from trying things out.
+It can be so enriching to dig deeper into typography, grid systems and design tools but, specially if the team are not mature enough, opinions on process, tools, methodologies or even critiquing other designers work could easily become an obstacle to delivery things.
+The roll of a lead designer, designer manager, head of design, etc, is essentially to make sure that at this discussions people don’t get stuck from trying things out and expressing themselves.

 There are much talk about design process and how to make a design team run.
 In my opinion this can vary so much depending on the company structure, size, industry, etc. The design team must be led by some ground rules and principles that are loose enough for the team to adjust itself to the company’s demand and tight enough to help designers build a design culture.
 This is not easy AT ALL.